Aban ibn Sa'id

-Aban ibn Sa'id ibn al-As (أبان بن سعيد بن العاص), was one of the scribes companion of the Islamic Prophet Muhammad, who was appointed as a ruler of Bahrain in place of Al-Ala al-Hadhrami.
+Aban ibn Sa'id ibn al-As (أبان بن سعيد بن العاص), was one of the scribe companions of the Islamic Prophet Muhammad, who was appointed as a ruler of Bahrain in place of Al-Ala al-Hadhrami.

 Biography

 Aban's father's name is Abu Uhayha Sa'id Ibn al-As and his mother's name is Hind bint Mughira.
 The fifth male in the upper part of his family went to Abd Mannaf and met Muhammad's dynasty.
 His father Sa'id was a respected person of Quraysh.
 Sa'id had several worthy sons.
 Among them, Khalid and Amr converted to Islam and migrated to Abyssinia in the early days of Islam.
-He died in Taif as a non-muslim in the 2nd or 3rd year of Hijri and was buried there.
+He died in Taif as a non-Muslim in the 2nd or 3rd year of Hijri and was buried there.
 Aban remained a pagan with his other two brothers, Ubaidah and al-As.
 He was getting great pain when his two brothers converted to Islam.
 He expressed his pain in a poem written by him.
 One of his verses is as follows:

 Aban, along with his two other brothers, continued to oppose Muhammad and the Muslims.
-He left Mecca with Ubayda and al-As to fight muslims in the Battle of Badr.
+He left Mecca with Ubayda and al-As to fight Muslims in the Battle of Badr.
 Ubayda and al-As were slain by Muslims.
 Aban somehow returned to Mecca with his life.